oktadev/okta-blog/_source/_posts/2022-04-26-webauthn-java.md

 First, go to the [Spring Initializr page](https://start.spring.io/#!type=maven-project&language=java&&packaging=jar&jvmVersion=17&groupId=com.webauthn&artifactId=app&name=app&description=Demo%20Java%20project%20for%20WebAuthN%20Authentication&packageName=com.webauthn.app&dependencies=lombok,data-jpa,h2,web,thymeleaf) and add your dependencies:

-* **Lombok**: A library for automatically generating Initializer classes, getters, and setters for speed of development.
+* **Lombok**: A library used to speed up development by automatically generating constructors, getters and setters.
 * **Spring Data JPA**: An ORM (Object-relational mapping) tool to persist data and map Java classes to data objects.
 * **H2 Database**: An in-memory database for simple data persistence.
 No saved data will exist after application shutdown.
 For a production-ready application, replace this with a traditional database and edit the `spring.datasource.driver-class-name` property.
 * **Spring Web**: To handle web requests.